Lucifer (2019 Indian film): Plot

-Meanwhile, Aparna admits on NPTV that she lied about Stephen.
-With no other choice, Priya seeks the help of Stephen, who vows to protect them.
-Stephen's men kill Mayilvaahanam and meets Sanjeev to clear NPTV's debts, taking control of the channel.
-Jathin and Priya convene a press conference to expose Bobby's illegal trades.
-Jathin tells Bobby that his allegiance is with Stephen.
+With no other choice, Priya seeks the help of Stephen and they meet at an abundant church, who vows to protect them.
+Stephen's men kill Mayilvaahanam and meets Sanjeev to clear NPTV's debts, giving control of the channel to Priya.
+At the same time, Aparna admits on NPTV that she lied about Stephen.
+Priya and Jathin convene a press conference to expose Bobby's drug dealings and other illegal activities.
+Jathin tells Bobby that his and Priya's allegiances are with Stephen.
 Bobby is captured in Mumbai by Fyodor's men.
 Before Fyodor could kill him, Zayed and his gang kill them, rescuing Bobby for Stephen to kill.
 Revealing himself to be Stephen's spy, Murugan kills Aloshy.
 Govardhan is released and reunited with his wife and daughter and Jathin is elected as the new CM.

-In a mid-credits scene, Stephen meets Masood and his gang, in a remote location in Russia.
-He attends a phone call from a gold-diamond trafficker, Sanghani, to whom he reveals himself as Khureshi-Ab'ram, much to Sanghani's shock.
-Headlines of various international newspapers are shown reporting Ab'ram as the head of an unnamed crime syndicate.
+In the post-credits scene Stephen meets Zayed and his gang in a remote location in Russia.
+Zayed answers a phone call from a gold smuggler named Sanghani.
+Sanghani threatens through the phone, but Zayed hands the phone over to Stephen, who reveals himself as Khureshi Ab'ram, which shocks Sanghani.
+Zayed and Ab'ram then leave in a car.
+Headlines of various international newspapers are shown reporting the power of Khueshi-Ab'ram nexus in the whole world.